zth/rescript-relay/reason-relay-documentation/docs/about-reason-relay.md

 ## An opinionated binding to Relay

-ReasonRelay does _not_ aim to be a 1-to-1 binding of all of Relay.
+RescriptRelay does _not_ aim to be a 1-to-1 binding of all of Relay.
 Rather, we take the following approach:

 - Focus on binding the parts that lend themselves well to ReasonML's type system.
 In our case, this means _we only bind Relay's hooks, not their higher-order components_.
 - Include tools and utilities that help make life with Relay easier.
 This includes simplifying common patterns like updating the store, dealing with connections and so on.